In this article

 Set relevant metrics

 The answer is pretty simple: set your KPIs and SMART goals.
-Some many factors and metrics can affect how your content is both posted and received, so it’s crucial to know what metrics to look for going in.
+Many factors and metrics can affect how your content is both posted and received, so it’s crucial to know what metrics to look for going in.
 Social media is already pretty hard to navigate in itself!
 With a clear goal as to what you want your social to do and how you want to measure the success of your posts, you can continue honing and refining the value you take out of your organic content.
 One metric isn’t enough to inform the bigger picture.
 Though a brand may have many followers, low engagement may mean that its content falls on deaf ears.
 Likes have little effect if your CTAs are ignored.
 Similarly, impressions won’t mean much if users scroll past your content without actively taking it in.

-Use your vanity metrics in the right way.
+Use your vanity metrics the right way.

 Believe it or not, vanity metrics aren’t all bad!
 Metrics such as likes, comments, and retweets from humans are still concrete proof that people interact with you.
 And if you can find a relationship between social media engagement and website conversions or sales, you can better inform your business as a whole.
 It would help if you saw how each aspect plays into the bigger picture.
 Cue the SMART goals!